course-details-portlet

 Assessment

-You may ask for an explanation of the grade or appeal the grade in each partial evaluation without waiting for the overall assessment in the subject (all partial evaluations).
+You may request an explanation or appeal the grade for each partial evaluation without waiting for the overall course grade (all partial evaluations).

 Specific conditions